 The SEEK must define a metric that establishes a standard of measurement, in order to judge the actual amount of time required to cover a particular unit.
-Choosing such a metric was quite difficult for the steering committee because no standard measure is recognized throughout the world.
-For consistency with the earlier curriculum reports, namely the other computing curricula volumes related to this effort, the task force has chosen to express time in hours.
-An hour corresponds to the actual in-class time required to present the material in a traditional lectureoriented format (referred to in this document as contact hours).
+Choosing such a metric was quite difficult because no standard measure is recognized throughout the world.
+For consistency with the earlier curriculum reports, namely the other computing curricula volumes related to this effort, it was decided to express time in hours.
+An hour corresponds to the actual in-class time required to present the material in a traditional lecture-oriented format (referred to in this document as contact hours).
 To dispel any potential confusion, however, it is important to underscore the following observations about the use of lecture hours as a measure: